Cray-HPE/cray-dns-unbound/kubernetes/cray-dns-unbound/README.md

 # cray-dns-unbound Helm chart

-In most cases the resources here should be left at their defaults.
-Should you need to add additional resources to your helm chart, you have the ability to do so.
-If you find that you're making changes that might be applicable to other Cray services, you're encouraged to submit a pull request to [the base service chart](https://stash.us.cray.com/projects/CLOUD/repos/cray-charts/browse/stable/cray-service).

-# Unbound

 [Unbound](http://www.unbound.net) is a caching DNS resolver written in C. It is suitable for use as an upstream DNS resolver for kube-dns.
 The image is based on alpine and includes unbound, bind-tools and bash and is approximately 20MB in size, making for fast startup.
 Google's [healthz container](https://hub.docker.com/r/googlecontainer/exechealthz/) is used as a sidecar to probe the unbound container on localhost, which allows unbound to run in a default configuration with restricted network access, and still play nice with kubelet.

 ## Configuration